espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

     :caption: Wrap around in No-Split buffers
     :align: center

-No-Split buffers will **only store an item in continuous free space and will not split an item under any circumstances**.
+No-Split buffers **only store an item in continuous free space and do not split an item under any circumstances**.
 When the free space at the tail of the buffer is insufficient to completely store the item and its header, the free space at the tail will be **marked as dummy data**.
 The buffer will then wrap around and store the item in the free space at the head of the buffer.

 Referring to the diagram above, the 16 bytes of free space at the tail of the buffer is insufficient to store the 28 byte item.
 Therefore, the 16 bytes is marked as dummy data and the item is written to the free space at the head of the buffer instead.